magento/devdocs/guides/v2.1/config-guide/elasticsearch/es-config-nginx.md

 {% include config/es-webserver-overview.md %}

 ## Set up a proxy {#es-nginx-prox}
 This section discusses how to configure nginx as a proxy so that Magento can use Elasticsearch running on this server.
-This section does not discuss setting up HTTP Basic authentication; that is discussed in TBD.
+This section does not discuss setting up HTTP Basic authentication; that is discussed in [Secure communication with nginx](#es-ws-secure-nginx).

 See one of the following sections for more information:

 *	[Step 1: Specify additional configuration files in your global `nginx.conf`](#es-ws-secure-nginx-conf)
 *	[Step 2: Set up nginx as a proxy](#es-ws-secure-nginx-proxy)
-*	TBD

 ### Step 1: Specify additional configuration files in your global `nginx.conf` {#es-ws-secure-nginx-conf}
 Make sure your global `nginx.conf` contains the following line so it loads the other configuration files discussed in the following sections: